-- We have become the number one infrared imagery company in the country through compiling state-of-the-art high-resolution infrared imagers, digital recording equipment, and techniques that have been refined for years.
+- Number one in state-of-the-art imagery.
+We have become the leading infrared imagery company in the country through compiling the highest quality imagers, equipment, and refined techniques.

-We record infrared imagery on digital videotape and may later copy it to a VHS videotape and/or a JPEG digital image file.
-The image may be modified in a number of ways to enhance its value to the end user, such as creating a false-color image or adjusting the brightness and contrast of a grayscale image.
-The digital images are captured directly to JPEG format and placed on a CD-ROM.
+We record infrared imagery on digital videotape and may later copy it to a VHS tape or a JPEG digital image file.
+Images are then modified in various ways, such as creating false-color images or adjusting brightness and contrast.
+We then store the digital images on CD-ROMs in JPEG format.